Boyle-Lab/F-Seq2/README.md

 8.0 for sharp peaks.

 ##### `-p_thr`
 P value threshold.
 Default is 0.01.
+Consider to relax it to 0.05 when without control data or calling broad peaks.

 ##### `-q_thr`
 Q value (FDR) threshold.
 Default is not set and use `p_thr`.
 If set, only use `q_thr`.